 The core of the product is made from shredded and compressed composite packaging, giving the user a sustainable and superior performing product.
-Exposed (internal linings & ceiling tiles) is prefinished product that is available in several colours, the bottom surface is recycled paper. saveBOARD products are an alternative to plywood, OSB or plasterboard.
+Finished with recycled facing paper, Paperfaced internal lining is an alternative to plasterboard products.

 PLANET:

 At saveBOARD, sustainability is at the core of our operations.
 By diverting waste from landfills and repurposing it into valuable building materials, we contribute to significant reductions in greenhouse gas emissions and environmental degradation and eliminate future waste with our Product Stewardship Program.
 Our products are fully recyclable (by saveBOARD), ensuring a continuous lifecycle of use and reuse.